software-mansion/react-native-reanimated/docs/docs/api/hooks/useFrameCallback.md

 Properties:
 * `timestamp: number`: the system time (in milliseconds) when the last frame was rendered
-* `duration: number | undefined`: time (in milliseconds) since last frame.
-This value will be `undefined` on the first frame after activation.
+* `timeSincePreviousFrame: number | null`: time (in milliseconds) since last frame.
+This value will be `null` on the first frame after activation.
 Starting from the second frame, it should be ~16 ms on 60 Hz or ~8 ms on 120 Hz displays (when there is no lag)
 * `timeSinceFirstFrame: number`: time (in milliseconds) since the callback was last activated